Bagmati Province Football Association

 Bagmati Province Football Association, (formerly known as Province No. 3 Football Association) and also known as Bagmati Province FA is a Nepali provincial football Association, based in the Bagmati Province of Nepal.
 It sends men's state team for National Games and women's team for National Women's League.

 It organized Referee Course on regular interval of time to broaden the capacity and quality of football in the province.
 Also, Bagmati Province organized Bagmati Province League Football championship annually.

-Affliated district football associations
+Affiliated district football associations

 There are currently 11 district football associations affiliated with Bagmati Province Football Association.